ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

                 Figure 8: Content of PCE ASSO DB
 ~~~

+PCC updates the first LSP.
+As [RFC8697] indicates, subsequent PcRpt
+should include only the associations that are being modified or removed.
-PCC updates the first LSP, the PCC is NOT REQUIRED to send the
+Therefore it is optional as to send the
 ASSOCIATION object in this PCRpt, since the LSP is already in the
 Association.
 PCC sends PCRpt(R-FLAG=0, PLSP-ID=100, LSP-ID=1).
 The
 content of the PCE ASSO DB is unchanged.
 Note that the PCC sends the